'What Took A Lifetime To Accumulate ... Was Incinerated In Minutes'

 "It's hard.
 It's hard to sit here every single day and not do for our families what we got to do every single day," Erika Etchison, a middle school math teacher in Paradise, told NPR's Tom Goldman.

-Eight months pregnant, raising a 2-year-old daughter with her husband, Etchison says her home burned down, too.
+Eight months' pregnant and raising a 2-year-old daughter with her husband, Etchison says her home burned down, too.
 After a narrow escape last week, she and her family are living in a temporary trailer.

 "It's gut-wrenching and I really hate it," she said through tears.
 "I wish it was different."